ghstwhl/puppet-nagios/shared_files/puppet/environments/production/modules/postgresql/README.md

 Overrides the default package name for the distribution you are installing to.
 Defaults to `postgresql-devel` or `postgresql<version>-devel` depending on your distro.

 ####`link_pg_config`
-By default, if the bin directory used by the PostgreSQL package is not `/usr/bin` or `/usr/local/bin`, this class will symlink `pg_config` from the package's bin dir into `/usr/bin`.
+By default on all but Debian systems, if the bin directory used by the PostgreSQL package is not `/usr/bin` or `/usr/local/bin`, this class will symlink `pg_config` from the package's bin dir into `/usr/bin`.
 Set `link_pg_config` to false to disable this behavior.